tailabTMU/ECP/test/project_template.md

 <div align="justify">Write your abstract or description here.
 (1-2 justified paragraphs; 300-400 words)</div>

-You will add one or two infographics, figures, gifs, or animations here after your description using the following syntax:
+You will add one or two infographics, figures, gifs, or animations here after your description with captions using the following syntax:

 - Using an existing image in the Internet: